Rotating Love: The dynamical tides of spinning Newtonian stars: Tidal deformations

 \section{Tidal deformations}

 We consider a binary system comprising a star of mass $M$ and radius $R$, uniformly rotating with angular velocity $\Omega^i$, and a companion of mass $M'$, treated as a point mass.
 In a spherical coordinate system $(r, \theta, \phi)$ centred on the primary $M$, with its $z$ axis aligned with the orbital angular momentum, the companion has coordinates $[D(t), \pi / 2, \psi(t)]$, where $D$ is the orbital separation between the two stars and $\psi$ is the orbital phase.
 The presence of the massive companion perturbs the equilibrium shape of the primary star.
-This is due to the gravitational potential sourced by $M'$ \cite{1977ApJ...213..183P, 1999MNRAS.308..153H},
+This is due to the gravitational potential sourced by $M'$ \citep{1977ApJ...213..183P, 1999MNRAS.308..153H},

 where $G$ is the gravitational constant, $x^i$ is the position relative to the centre of the primary and $D^i$ is the position of the companion.
-As the tidal potential is a real-valued function, it follows from \eqref{eq:TidalField} that we must have $W_{l, - m} = (- 1)^m W_{l m}$.
+It is important to note that, as the tidal potential is a real-valued function, it follows from \cref{eq:TidalField} that we must have $W_{l, - m} = (- 1)^m W_{l m}$.
 Moreover, due to the symmetry of the tidal potential, we have $W_{l m} = 0$ for odd $l + m$ and otherwise

-The asterisk denotes complex conjugation.
+with the asterisk denoting complex conjugation.
 For a reasonable combination of binary separation and mass ratio, there exists a region of space around the primary where its gravitational potential $\Phi$ is much stronger than that of the secondary, $\chi \ll \Phi$.
 In this region, it is appropriate to formulate the problem in the context of perturbation theory.

 We treat the tidally deformed star as a perfect fluid body and linearise the fluid equations with respect to the tidal perturbation.
-Then, the perturbed Euler equation, expressed in a reference frame co-rotating with the primary, is \cite{1978ApJ...221..937F, 2001PhRvD..65b4001S}
+Then, the perturbed Euler equation, expressed in a reference frame co-rotating with the primary, is \citep{1978ApJ...221..937F, 2001PhRvD..65b4001S}

 with the operators

 and

 where $\xi^i$ is the Lagrangian displacement vector, $\rho$ and $p$ are the mass density and isotropic pressure of the equilibrium fluid, respectively, $\delta$ denotes the Eulerian change of a physical quantity and $\epsilon_{i j k}$ is the antisymmetric Levi-Civita tensor associated with the Euclidean three-metric $g_{i j}$.
 Note that, in the non-rotating limit, $\Omega = |\Omega^i| = 0$, the operator $B_i^{\hphantom{i} j}$ vanishes and \cref{eq:PerturbedEuler} describes the tidal perturbations of a spherical fluid configuration in an inertial frame.